China–Germany relations

-China–Germany relations, also called Sino-German relations, are the international relations between China and Germany.
+China–Germany relations (Note: (chinesish-deutsche Beziehungen oder Beziehungen zwischen China und Deutschland; 中德關係 (中德关系, Zhōng-Dé guānxì))), also called Sino-German relations, are the international relations between China and Germany.
 Until 1914, the Germans leased concessions in China, including little parts of Yantai City and Qingdao on Shandong Peninsula.
 After World War I, during which the Germans lost all their leased territories in China, Sino-German relations gradually improved as German military advisers assisted the Kuomintang government's National Revolutionary Army, though this would change during the 1930s as Adolf Hitler gradually allied himself with Japan.

-During the aftermath of the Eastern Front (World War II), Germany was divided in two states: a liberal and democratic West Germany and a communist East Germany.
+During the aftermath of the Eastern Front (World War II), Germany was divided into two states: a liberal and democratic West Germany and a communist East Germany.
 Cold War tensions led to a West German alliance with the United States against communism and thus allied against the People's Republic of China (PRC).
-The Eastern part was allied through the Soviet Union with the PRC.
+The Eastern part was allied with the PRC through the Soviet Union.
 After German reunification, relations between Germany and China improved.

 History

 Early contacts

-A statue of German composer J.S.
-Bach outside the entrance of Shanghai's main railway station; Bach never visited China.
+A statue of German composer J. S. Bach outside the entrance of Shanghai's main railway station; Bach never visited China.

 The Chinese Room in the Berlin Palace was decorated and furnished in Chinese styles.
 This is Eduard Gaertner's 19th century painting of the room.

-Unlike Portugal or the Netherlands, German states were not involved, on the state level, in the early (16-17th centuries) contacts between Europe and China.
+Unlike Portugal or the Netherlands, German states were not involved, on the state level, in the early (16th-17th centuries) contacts between Europe and China.
 Nonetheless, a number of individual Germans reached China at that time, in particular as Jesuit missionaries.
 Some of them played a significant role in China's history, as did Johann Adam Schall von Bell (in China in 1619–1666), who was in Beijing when it was taken by the Manchus in 1644, and soon became a trusted counselor of the early Qing leaders.
-Meanwhile, in Rome another German Jesuit, Athanasius Kircher, who never got to go to China himself, used reports of other Jesuits in China to compile China Illustrata, a work that was instrumental in popularizing knowledge about China among the 17th-century European readers.
+Meanwhile, in Rome another German Jesuit, Athanasius Kircher, who never got to go to China himself, used reports of other Jesuits in China to compile China Illustrata, a work that was instrumental in popularizing knowledge about China among 17th-century European readers.

 The earliest Sino-German trade occurred overland through Siberia, and was subject to transit taxes by the Russian government.
 To make trading more profitable, Prussia decided to take the sea route, and the first German merchant ships arrived in Qing China, as part of the Royal Prussian Asian Trading Company of Emden in the 1750s.
 In 1861, after China's defeat in the Second Opium War, the Treaty of Tientsin was signed, which opened formal commercial relations between various European states, including Prussia, with China.